ryanmrichard/ForceManII/README.md

 cmake -H. -Bbuild -DCMAKE_CXX_COMPILER=path/to/your/c++/compiler cd build && make

-#Optionally run the test suite
+#Optionally run the test suite (still in the build directory)
 ctest

 #Install (may require root depending on install location)